snagshout/snagshout-wordpress/src/readme.txt

 License: Apache 2.0
 License URI: https://www.apache.org/licenses/LICENSE-2.0.txt

-The Snagshout WordPress plugin allows you to embed deals from the Snagshout syndication network, directly as a widget on your blog.
+The Snagshout WordPress Plugin allows you to embed deals from the Seller Labs Deal Network directly through a widget onto your website.

 == Description ==

-The Snagshout WordPress plugin allows you to embed deals from the Snagshout syndication network, directly as a widget on your blog.
+The Snagshout WordPress Plugin allows you to embed deals from the Seller Labs Deal Network directly through a widget onto your website.

-In order to use this plugin, you will need to register as a Snagshout partner.
-You can do this by contacting Snagshout's customer support.
-Once you have an account, you will be provided with a public/private key pair that can be set in the plugin's administration panel.
+Promote thousands of product deals with the click of a button.
+The Seller Labs Deal Network / Snagshout removes the hassle from looking for deals to promote to your audience.
+Easily create new pages to host deals on, or integrate deals into pages you have already developed.
+The best part?
+You get to keep 100% of the affiliate commissions!
+Developed by Seller Labs for its Deal Network Partners and Snagshout Partners, this plugin lets you promote deals easily from a simple-to-use plugin.

+You must have already registered with Seller Labs as a Deal Network Partner in order to be eligible.
+More information at http://sellerlabs.com/deal-network.

+Features:

+- Thousands of product deals at your fingertips.

+- Customizable: Easily choose the number of deals, categories, and how they are displayed.

+- Automatic Updates: We’ll automatically update deals that are displayed.

+- 100% affiliate commissions: Not only do you get to keep 100% of the Amazon affiliate commissions earned, we’ll automatically add your Amazon affiliate link to every deal.

 == Installation ==